fluidic/symbol/README.md

 # symbol

-A library for Dart developers.
-It is awesome.
+A set of Symbol utilities for Dart.

 ## Usage